DSpace/RestContract/items.md

 * The filename to be stored (optional)
 * metadata for the bitstream (optional)
 * bundleName (mandatory)
-* sizeBytes (optional, can be verified on the server to verify successful transfer)
-* checkSum (optional, can be verified on the server to verify successful transfer)
-* sequenceId (optional, ca, be assigned if not used yet in the given item)
+* sequenceId (optional, can be assigned if not used yet in the given item)

 It returns the created bitstream.
 See the bitstream endpoint for more info](bitstreams.md#Single Bitstream)

+The REST API can support Content-Length and Content-MD5 headers to verify integrity

 If the bundle doesn't exist yet, it will be created